cellgeni/docs/docs/source/conda.rst

 Using the module
 ----------------

-  .. error:: **Remove any previous conda instructions** from your ``~/.bashrc`` before using the module.
+  .. warning:: **Remove any previous conda instructions** from your ``~/.bashrc`` before using the module.
 Exit and log back in to the farm to guarantee nothing from any previous install is loaded.

 After activating the module the use should be fairly similar to your current workflow.